 Before long, the two detectives honed in on Charlie Cook, the hired hand who worked at Buzzell’s farm.
 Cook confessed to setting the fires.
 He also confessed to the murder of Susan Hanson.
-But all the crimes, he said, were ordered by Joseph Buzzell, who threatened to kill him if he did not shoot Susan Hanson.
+But Joseph Buzzell had ordered all the crimes, he said, and threatened to kill him if he did not shoot Susan Hanson.

 “She meant to wrong me, but I don’t think she will,” Buzzell had said before laying out the murder plan to Cook.
 The two would go outside Hanson’s window and Cook would pull the trigger, Cook testified.

 The arrest of Cook touched off a flurry of new outrage at Buzzell.
-Prosecutors were prevented from trying Buzzell again for the crime of murder, since a person couldn’t be tried for the same crime twice.
+The law prevented prosecutors from trying Buzzell again for the crime of murder, since a person couldn’t be tried for the same crime twice.

 However, the state came up with another way to go after him.
-Buzzell was charged not with murder, but with being accessory to murder before the fact.
-Cook was known to all as a man of limited intelligence, but nevertheless his testimony was enough to convict Buzzell in 1878, nearly four years after the murder.
+Prosecutors charged Buzzell not with murder, but with being accessory to murder before the fact.
+Cook was known to all as a man of limited intelligence, but nevertheless his testimony convicted Buzzell in 1878, nearly four years after the murder.

 But the story didn’t end there.
-Shortly after leaving Brookfield, the two Boston detectives were themselves arrested.
+Shortly after leaving Brookfield, police in Massachusetts arrested the two Boston detectives themselves.
 Cohen and Conway had framed a man for damaging a statue of Massachusetts governor John Andrew in Hingham in order to obtain the reward associated with that case.

-And the two were putting in place a plan to derail a train in Canton, Mass. on the Boston-Providence Railroad.
+And the two planned to derail a train in Canton, Mass. on the Boston-Providence Railroad.
 They planned to wreck the train, sending it off a bridge; rob the train station nearby and torch it for good measure.
 Then, they planned to offer to solve the crime for the railroad in exchange for a handsome reward, and find someone else they could force into confessing.